corpix/go-makefile/README.md

 ### `dependencies`

+> Available for `--kind package` and `--kind application`.

 Install dependencies with glide.

 ### `test`

+> Available for `--kind package` and `--kind application`.

-Will reach `tools` target after that will run tests for project package.
+Will reach `dependencies` target after that will run tests for project package.

 ### `bench`

+> Available for `--kind package` and `--kind application`.

-Will reach `tools` target after that will run tests and benchmarks for project package.
+Will reach `dependencies` target after that will run tests and benchmarks for project package.

 ### `$(name)`

+> Available only for `--kind application`. <br/>
 > Name of this target depends on the `--name` flag which you should specify to generate a `Makefile`.

 It will build a binary release for the project.